nazdridoy/nazhome/CONTRIBUTING.md

 # Contributing to NazHome

-Thank you for your interest in contributing to this project!
-This document provides guidelines and instructions for contributing.
+Thank you for your interest in contributing to NazHome!
+This document provides guidelines and instructions for contributing to this project.

 ## Development Setup

 1. Fork the repository
 2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/nazHome.git`
 3. Navigate to the project directory: `cd nazHome`
+4. Install dependencies: `npm install`
+5. Start the development server: `npm run dev` (using Vite based on your vite.config.js)
-4. Open the project in your preferred code editor
+6. Open the project in your preferred code editor

 ## Code Structure